TransPennine Express (2016–2023)

-TransPennine Express (TPE), legally First TransPennine Express Limited, is a British train operating company owned by FirstGroup that operates the TransPennine Express franchise.
-It runs regional and inter-city rail services between the major cities and towns of Northern England and Scotland.
+First TransPennine Express Limited, trading as TransPennine Express (TPE), was a British train operating company owned by FirstGroup that operated the TransPennine Express franchise.
+It ran regional and inter-city rail services between the major cities and towns of Northern England and Scotland.

-The franchise operates almost all its services to and through Manchester covering three main routes.
-The service provides rail links for major towns and cities such as Edinburgh, Glasgow, Liverpool, Sheffield, Hull, Leeds, York, Scarborough, Cleethorpes, Middlesbrough and Newcastle upon Tyne.
-TPE run trains 24 hours a day, including through New Year's Eve night.
-TPE trains run between York, Leeds and Manchester Airport at least every three hours every night of the week.
-The franchise operates across the West Coast Main Line, Huddersfield Line, East Coast Main Line and part of the Tees Valley line.
+The franchise operated almost all its services to and through Manchester covering three main routes.
+The service provided rail links for major towns and cities such as Edinburgh, Glasgow, Liverpool, Sheffield, Hull, Leeds, York, Scarborough, Cleethorpes, Middlesbrough and Newcastle upon Tyne.
+TPE ran trains 24 hours a day, including through New Year's Eve night.
+TPE trains ran between York, Leeds and Manchester Airport at least every three hours every night of the week.
+The franchise operated across the West Coast Main Line, Huddersfield Line, East Coast Main Line and part of the Tees Valley line.